Draakoor/h2m-gscscripts/ReadMe.md

 Thanks to Flex for Bolts only and NoLMGS scripts Thanks to Matt for Noclip/UFO Mode script
-Thanks to Kalitos for the Restrict Killstreak script
+Thanks to Kalitos for the Restrict Killstreak script Thanks to Joey for his trickshot script and thanks to drex for fixing it.